Image source: SPAR Inc.

 Interior buildouts refer to the customizations made to a commercial space for move-in-friendly results.
 These business-specific projects allow you to relocate or start a new venture by adding the necessary retrofits to the chosen building.
 For this reason, interior buildouts are also known as tenant improvements (TI) or leasehold improvements.
 They address the needs of commercial tenants to ensure that the leased space reflects their business identity, accommodates all the technologies and hardware, and has functional amenities.
-Your commercial rental space will either be available as a blank shell or previously occupied space – which determines the size of your interior buildout.
+Your commercial rental space will either be available as a blank shell or previously occupied space – which determines the size of your interior build out cost per square foot.
 Improving a new area will require renovations and additions from scratch, whereas an already rented building will include some improvements from the previous tenants.
 This marks the difference in project costs, and you will generally share them with the building owner.

 Finishing the interiors of offices, hospitals, restaurants, retail stores, hotels, etc. depend on specific project requirements of the tenants.
 You might want to construct new ceilings, demolish old walls, install new floors, and customize the lighting.
 Buildouts also focus on workstation layouts and décor aspects, allowing you to fully personalize your commercial footprint.